ExistensialReset/flowmosr/ethos/THE_HARM_BOUNDARY_PROTOCOL.md

 ---

-## 10. Appeals and Oversight
+## 9. Appeals and Oversight

-- All actions are subject to review by **named independent decision-makers or lottery-selected panels**.
+- All actions are subject to review by **named independent decision-makers or panels**.
 - Appeals must be possible within defined timelines.
 - Independent reviewers must document rationales, evidence relied upon, proportionality assessments, and timelines for resolution.

+---

+## 10. Panel Selection via Lottery

+- **Qualified pool**: All Node members except those in the incident's nearest Node; members must complete mandatory short training in trauma-informed review, proportionality, and conflict-of-interest management.
+- **Conflict-of-interest screening**: Candidates with direct relationships to involved parties are automatically excluded.
+- **Verifiable lottery mechanism**: Cryptographically auditable or externally verified RNG; lottery seed and results logged with timestamp.
+- **Recusal and anonymity**: Panel members may recuse themselves; individual votes can be anonymized in reports.
+- **Quorum & supermajority**: Minimum 4 selected, at least 3 present; supermajority ≥3 of 4 for veto exceptions.
+- **Rotation limits**: No member may be selected more than twice per year.
+- **Audit & transparency**: Entire lottery process and panel decisions logged and available for independent review.

 ---